madcock/sf2000_multicore/README.md

 If setup properly, there are a few ways to build.

 If all the core sources for working cores are available:
-- clean everything with `./cleancoresworking.sh`
+- clean them with `./cleancoresworking.sh`
-- and build everything with `./buildcoresworking.sh`
+- and build them with `./buildcoresworking.sh`

 If only some of the core sources are available:
 - edit the Makefile as necessary to point to the core(s) you want to build